JudyTi/Internship/concepts.md

       * Limits **how much you can use**

 ### Network
-+ **Protocol**: a set of rules for data transm ission which are agreed by sender and receiver
++ **Protocol**: a set of rules for data transmission which are agreed by sender and receiver
 + TCP/IP is th e dominant protocol suite for Internet usage.

 <img src="./images/network_model.png" alt=network_model width="500"/> <img src="./images/network_model-1.png" alt=network_model width="500"/>